arungudelli/python.shiksha/content/en/library/built-in-functions/hex-built-in-function-in-python/index.md

 ---
 title: "Python hex() function syntax,usage and examples"
-description: "The 'hex()' function is one of the built-in functions in python"
+description: "The 'hex()' function is one of the built-in functions in Python"
 date: "2022-07-19T11:30:00+09:00"
 draft: false
-link: "python `hex()` built-in functions"
+link: "Python `hex()` built-in functions"
 images: []
 type: docs
 menu: